mie-lab/trackintel/docs/modules/model.rst

         validated boolean,
         validated_at timestamp with time zone,

-        -- Specific attributes.
-        -- The context contains additional information that might be filled in by trackintel.
-        -- This could include things such as the temperature, public transport stops in vicinity, etc. context json,

         -- Spatial attributes.
         -- The raw geometry is unprocessed, directly made up from the positionfixes.
 The column -- 'geom' contains processed (e.g., smoothened, map matched, etc.) data.